apache/doris/docs/en/docs/data-operate/import/import-scenes/external-storage-load.md

 # External storage data import

 The following mainly introduces how to import data stored in an external system.
-For example (HDFS, AWS S3, BOS of Baidu Cloud, OSS of Alibaba Cloud, COS of Tencent Cloud)
+For example (HDFS, All object stores that support the S3 protocol)
 ## HDFS LOAD

 ### Ready to work